savelee/kube-django-ng/readme.md

    * Storage Object Creator
    * Storage Object Viewer

+11. Write down the name of the service account email address.
+(We will use it, in one of the later steps).
+The format will look like [service account name]@[projectId].iam.gserviceaccount.com

-11. Navigate to Cloud Functions, and take a note of the service account that is used.
+12. Navigate to Cloud Functions, and take a note of the service account that is used.

     It might the App Engine service account which is created by default.

-12. Go back to the **IAM & admin** settings, and make sure the service account used by the Cloud Function, has the following roles:
+13. Go back to the **IAM & admin** settings, and make sure the service account used by the Cloud Function, has the following roles:

  * BigQuery Data Viewer